jarrettv/resume/README.md

 ## Build for static hosting

 This single page app is intended to generate a static site.
-To builde use `npm run build`
+To build use `npm run build`